sdras/vue-vscode-snippets/README.md

-`vcomponents`    | Import one component into another within the export statement `vimport-export` | Import one component into another and use it within the export statement `vmapstate`      | import mapState from Vuex into vue component component `vmapgetter`     | import mapGetter from Vuex into vue component component `vfilter`        | Vue filter
+`vcomponents`    | Import one component into another within the export statement `vimport-export` | Import one component into another and use it within the export statement `vmapstate`      | import mapState from Vuex into vue component component `vmapgetters`    | import mapGetters from Vuex into vue component component `vmapmutations`  | import mapMutations from Vuex into vue component component `vmapactions`    | import mapActions from Vuex into vue component component `vfilter`        | Vue filter
 `vmixin`         | Create a Vue Mixin
 `vmixin-use`     | Bring a mixin into a component to use